shkatara/traefik-split-applications/README.md

 ```

 Test the application Ingresses.
-Once the application is deployed after completely running the site.yml, and traefik is installed, by default in the simplest configuration, it creates a LoadBalancer type of service and exposes ports for port 80 and 443 on the node.
+<br>Once the application is deployed after completely running the site.yml, and traefik is installed, by default in the simplest configuration, it creates a LoadBalancer type of service and exposes ports for port 80 and 443 on the node.
 So, when we are routing traffic to the ingress using URLs, we need to append the port number of the service for HTTP.

 ```bash